magento/devdocs/guides/v2.1/marketplace/eqp/api.md

 github_link: marketplace/eqp/api.md
 ---

-The Marketplace Extension Quality Program (EQP) is slated to support the REST APIs access to the [Developer Portal](https://developer.magento.com) .
-The availability of these APIs to the Magento Marketplace Extension Development Community will be announced at some future date.
+The Magento Extension Quality Program (EQP) REST APIs provide access to the [Magento Developer Portal](https://developer.magento.com).
+The availability of these APIs to the Magento Marketplace Extension Development Community will be announced on a future date.

-These APIs will facilitate the full EQP submission process for Magento 1 and Magento 2 Extensions, and Themes to be published to the [Marketplace Store](https://marketplace.magento.com).
-It also provides mechanisms for the developers to manage their extensions uploaded to the [Developer Portal](https://developer.magento.com).
+These APIs facilitate the full EQP submission process for Magento 1 and Magento 2 extensions and themes for publication on the [Magento Marketplace](https://marketplace.magento.com).
+They also provide a mechanism for the developers to manage extensions that they have uploaded to the [Developer Portal](https://developer.magento.com).

-This document will provide an overview of the basic concepts, planned capabilities  and a preview of the version 1.0 of the  REST API details.
-All feedbacks can be sent to <marketplace-eqp-apis@magento.com>.
+This document provides an overview of the basic concepts, planned capabilities  and a preview of the version 1.0 of the  REST API details.
+Send all feedback to [marketplace-eqp-apis@magento.com](marketplace-eqp-apis@magento.com).

 ## Overview

+EQP APIs are based on REST concepts and use standard HTTP verbs:

+- GET
+- POST
+- PUT
+- DELETE

-The EQP APIs are organized on REST concepts using standard HTTP verbs (GET, POST, PUT and DELETE), using JSON in all responses, and indicating any errors via  HTTP Response codes.
+Using JSON in all responses and indicating any errors via HTTP Response codes.

 The APIs can only be accessed through a secure protocol via HTTPS, and the base url will be: